 Oceanic Society has partnered with Divers Alert Network and encourages all participants to purchase a DAN Membership (available for purchase here) which offers medical evacuation coverage on any trip taken.
 Contact our office for more information.

-Tour Operator Release: On some expeditions you will need to sign an additional tour operator release form.
+Tour Operator Release: On some expeditions you will need to sign an additional tour operator release forms.

 Smoking: Participants may not smoke below decks on our chartered vessels, in buses or cars.
 If rooming with a non-smoker, smokers may not smoke in rooms.

 Children on Trips: Oceanic Society trips are adult-oriented, but some may be suitable for children, depending on the child's age and experience.
-With the exception of our specialized high school program, anyone under age 18 must be accompanied by a parent or guardian.
+Anyone under age 18 must be accompanied by a parent or guardian.
 Please call before sending a trip deposit for anyone under 18 years of age.

 Suppliers of Services: Oceanic Society Expeditions is performing a non-profit service by informing potential participants of worthwhile expeditions.
 However, Oceanic Society Expeditions is acting independently and has no business association as partner or joint venture with any boat owner, resort, hotel, carrier or other services.
 Any and all claims for inadequate performance or nonperformance of such services may be made against the supplier of those services but shall not be made against Oceanic Society Expeditions.

 Baggage: Weight limits and other restrictions imposed by air carriers vary considerably from trip to trip.
 Oceanic Society Expeditions cannot assume any responsibility for loss or damage to baggage or personal property (see "Insurance") or charge for excess baggage.